 SPLASH Parks in Buckinghamshire

 Did you know that there are no free splash parks in Buckinghamshire?
 How is that possible???
 (I have heard rumours there will be a “water play” area coming to Aylesbury but we’ll have to wait and see what that’s like).
 We do have two chargeable ones though;

-This is not a free splash park.
-It’s £2/3 per child for 25 minutes in the water so it’s not exactly cheap, but it’s apparently one of the biggest splash parks in the UK.
+Willen Lake is not a free splash park.
+It’s £5 per child for 45 minutes in the water so it’s not exactly cheap, but it’s apparently one of the biggest splash parks in the UK.
 Accompanying adults go free.
 Pre-booking via their website is currently essential to guarantee a spot.
 Once you’re finished you can bulk out the day by visiting the rest of Willen Lake with it’s lakes (There’s a clue in the name), playgrounds, water sports, high ropes, miniature railway and more.
 You can read my review of Willen Lake here.
 Toilets and parking on-site.
 The area is currently undergoing a massive refurb so some facilities may be temporarily unavailable.

 Gulliver’s Splash Zone